seankearon/irony-freight-language/README.md

 			builder.AppendLine("}");
 		}
 	}

+Note also that I have changed the node classes' accessibility from `internal` to `public`.

 The other area that's changed is how you use the `Parser`.
 Daniel's original `FLCompiler` looked like this: